jeremy-roussy/GitHarvest/README.md

 [Here](https://jeremy-roussy.github.io/GitHarvest/) you can see the project.
 The app will automatically fetch and display information for 8 GitHub users.

 ## 📄 License
-This project is licensed under no license.
+This project is under no license.